sldimitrov/english_learning_system/README.md

 reason that stays behind the main method we use in this Learning System.
 Putting a new word in a sentence that exposes the definition of the current word.
 After that connection happens it become much more easier.
-Next time you hear or read this word your brain you give you the whole sentence and you with that the definition will pops up.
+Next time you hear or read this word your brain you give you the whole sentence and you with that the definition will pops like a popcorn in front of your frozen face.